Skip to content

 Captured animals

-Bull, tiger and white sharks captured on catch alert drumlines or traditional drumlines are tagged and released away from the site of capture, when possible and safe to do so.
+Bull, tiger and white sharks captured on catch alert drumlines or modified traditional drumlines are tagged and released away from the site of capture, when possible and safe to do so.

 Acoustic tracking tags provide data on shark movements.
 As tagged sharks travel along the Queensland coastline, the tag ‘pings’ on an array of underwater receivers.
 This helps scientists map where and when sharks travel.